 - Long-sightedness (hypermetropia), causing blurred close and distance vision.

 - Short-sightedness (myopia) causing blurred long distance vision.

 - Astigmatism, which causes an uneven focus of light and blurred vision.

-- Presbyopia, which is most common with people over 40 years of age and makes close work difficult.
+- Presbyopia, When the eye lens loses flexibility, making close work difficult.
+This is most common with people over 40 years of age.

-These errors can be corrected after being prescribed glasses or contact lenses.
+These errors can be corrected with glasses or contact lenses.
 Surgery might also be an option.